aimeos/aimeos-docs/src/config/controller-jobs/catalog-export.md

 or numbers.
 Avoid chamel case names like "MySitemap"!

-## template-footer
+## template

-Relative path to the XML site map footer template of the catalog site map job controller.
+Relative path to the XML template of the catalog site map job controller.

 ```
-controller/jobs/catalog/export/sitemap/template-footer = catalog/export/sitemap-items-footer-standard
+controller/jobs/catalog/export/sitemap/template = catalog/export/sitemap-items
 ```

-* Default: catalog/export/sitemap-items-footer-standard
+* Default: catalog/export/sitemap-items
-* Type: string - Relative path to the template creating XML code for the site map footer
+* Type: string - Relative path to the template creating XML code for the site map
-* Since: 2019.02
+* Since: 2022.10

-The template file contains the XML code and processing instructions to generate the site map footer.
+The template file contains the XML code and processing instructions to generate the site map files.
 The configuration string is the path to the template file relative to the templates directory (usually in templates/controller/jobs).